Carolista/LC-DOM-Lights-Out/README.md

 # LC-DOM-Lights-Out

 To get my OWN practice with the DOM - I created a simple version of a classic logic game, Lights Out!
+Bonus features: random color assignments and animated glow mode.

 Students - if you're ready to dive into the somewhat-less-shallow end, FORK this to your own account and then clone down to your local machine.